pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Why can't I delete text that includes formatted comments?

-Formatted comments allow usage of [Markdown formatting](doc-markdown-formatting), which uses styles with hidden characters.
+(This restriction has been removed in v1.20) Formatted comments allow usage of [Markdown formatting](doc-markdown-formatting), which uses styles with hidden characters.
 Those characters can't be deleted with some of the delete operations (line 'cut' or 'delete selection') and need to be deleted using `Delete` or `Backspace`.

 ## I'm getting a message about mixed end-of-line sequences.
 How do I make them visible?